yazz/VisualJS/README.md

     <img src='http://visifiles.com/desktop.PNG' />
     </p>
 </div>
-VisiFile is a desktop program that scans your documents and shows the history of all your documents in real time.
+VisiFile is a desktop program that scans your PC and shows a map of all your documents.
 It supports:
 <br><br>

 * Excel